michelfernandez/cove/site/content/english/_index.md

   items:
   - title: Requirement of written form
     text: A signature with Skribble is equal to the handwritten signature according to Swiss (OR Art.
 14 Para.
 2 bis) and EU law (eIDAS No. 910/2014 Art.
 25 Para.
 2).
-  - title: ZertES and eIDAS
+  - title: Requirements of ZertES and eIDAS
-    text: Skribble obtains QES certificates from Swisscom, a provider of certificates recognised by ZertES and eIDAS.
+    text: Skribble obtains QES certificates from Swisscom, a provider of TRUSTED certificates recognised by ZertES and eIDAS.
-  - title: CH and EU data protection regulation
+  - title: Requirements of CH and EU data protection regulation
     text: Skribble and its partners (Swisscom) manage your data in accordance with the DSG and DSGVO.

 # testimonial component